nvaccess/nvda/source/UIAHandler/_remoteOps/readme.md

 Note that under the hood the text range is automatically cloned after it has been remoted, so that any manipulation of the remote text range (such as moving its ends) is not reflected in the original IUIAutomationTextRange you gave it.

 #### Retrieving text, comparison and manipulation
-the majority of methods found on IUIAutomationTextRange are available on remote text ranges, including:
+The majority of methods found on `IUIAutomationTextRange` are available on remote text ranges, including:
 * `getText`
 * `compareEndpoints`
 * `moveEndpointByUnit`